isovalent/visual-inspector/README.md

 # Visual Inspector

-A comprehensive web-based tool for inspecting and debugging Cilium and Tetragonin Kubernetes clusters.
+A comprehensive web-based tool for inspecting and debugging Cilium and Tetragon in Kubernetes clusters.
 Visual Inspector provides an intuitive interface to visualize troubleshooting steps involving a sysdump, policy paths, test connectivity, capture packets, and trace network flows.

 ## Overview